 For those who might want to work online here, sometimes when it rained the internet would need to be restarted.
 Besides that, it worked well!

 Three minutes walk to the beach, with high-speed wifi, hot water, and air conditioning!
-This place cost us $10 a night, or $314.50 per month!
+Our first place cost us $10 a night, or $314.50 USD per month!
 This place was a little small (since it was a studio) and the kitchen was outside.

 However, since it was so close to the beach it encouraged us to go outside more and enjoy the area we lived in instead of staying cooped up in our apartment!